smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Versions/Updating to v4.9/index.md

 sdlManager.getScreenManager().setVoiceCommands(Arrays.asList(voiceCommand1,voiceCommand2));
 ```

-## Menus
+## Menu Manager

 Menus have now become simpler with the `MenuManager`, which is accessed via the `ScreenManager`.
 The cells, called `MenuCell`'s contain 2 constructors.
 One is for a cell itself, and the other is a cell that contains a sub-menu.
 Note that currently SmartDeviceLink (SDL) only supports sub-menus to the depth of 1.

 `MenuCell`s contain a `MenuSelectionListener` which informs you that the cell has been triggered, so that you might perform an action based on the cell selected.
+Note that you can add images and voice commands to menu cells.

 !!!
 NOTE
 When submitting a list of Menu cells, or adding a list of sub cells to a menu cell, the order in which the cells will appear from top to bottom will be the order in which they are in the list.